FelixChristian011226/AutoHPMA/README.md

   <img src="https://img.shields.io/github/stars/FelixChristian011226/AutoHPMA">
 </div>

-Welcome to the official release page of **AutoHPMA**, an innovative WPF-based tool designed for the enthusiastic players of Harry Potter: Magic Awakened (HPMA).
-This application simplifies your gameplay by automating the process of answering club quizzes, with a log window showing information during the process.
-Moreover, this application supports background running, which means you don't have to set the game window as foreground window.
-Get ready to level up your HPMA experience with unprecedented ease and efficiency.
+**AutoHPMA** is a WPF tool developed in C# designed for the game *Harry Potter: Magic Awakened (HPMA)*, providing simple automation functionalities for players.

 <br>

 ## Features

-- **Automated Club Quizzes**: With AutoHPMA, you can effortlessly automate the process of answering quizzes in your club, ensuring you never miss out on the valuable rewards.
+- **Automated Club Quiz**: Uses PaddleOCR for text recognition and compares it with a built-in question database to automate answering.

+## Highlights
-- **Log Window**: The application provides a log window that displays information about the running process, such as the current stage and the options selected in the answer.
+- **Log Window**: Displays runtime information such as current stage and answer options.
-- **Background Operation**: Run AutoHPMA in the background, allowing you to multitask while the script handles quiz answering seamlessly.
+- **Background Operation**: AutoHPMA can run entirely in the background, allowing you to perform other tasks while it operates.

 <br>

-## Usage
+## Usage Instructions

-To embark on a smoother HPMA journey with AutoHPMA, follow these simple installation steps:
+To use AutoHPMA, follow these simple installation steps:

 ### Download

-Download the latest version of AutoHPMA from the [Releases](https://github.com/YourGitHubUsername/AutoHPMA/releases) section.
+Download the latest version of AutoHPMA from the [Releases](https://github.com/YourGitHubUsername/AutoHPMA/releases) page.

 ### Installation

 1. Locate the downloaded `AutoHPMA.msi` file on your computer.
 2. Double-click the MSI file to start the installation process.
-3. Follow the on-screen instructions to complete the installation.
+3. (Optional) Click `Configure` to change the installation path.
+4. Click `Install` and wait for the installation to complete.

 ### Launch

-- After installation, launch AutoHPMA from your Start menu or desktop shortcut.
+- After installation, launch AutoHPMA from the Start menu or desktop shortcut.
-- Launch the game.
-If using Mumu emulator, go full screen.
+- Start the game and set the correct game parameters.
-- Configure the application as per your preferences.
+- Configure the tool according to your preferences.
-- Select the launch method,then click the start button when ready.
+- Click the start button for the desired function on the main interface.

 <br>

-## Notice
+## Notes

-- **Compatibility**: AutoHPMA is currently compatible only with the MuMu emulator for Harry Potter: Magic Awakened and supports windowed fullscreen mode at a resolution of 2560*1600 or 1920*1080.
-Official launcher and other resolutions are not currently supported.
+- **Compatibility**: AutoHPMA is currently only compatible with the MuMu emulator, supporting a resolution of 1280×720 (support for 2560×1600 resolution is coming soon) in windowed mode.
+The official launcher and other resolutions are not currently supported.
-- **Instructions**: During script execution, do not minimize the window or click the Show desktop button, this might cause the function to fail.
-However, the window occlusion is allowed.
+- **Guidelines**: Do not minimize the game window or click the "Show Desktop" button while the script is running, as it may cause window overlay issues.
+However, the game window can be covered by other windows without affecting the tool's operation.
-- **Legal Disclaimer**: AutoHPMA is developed solely for educational and entertainment purposes.
-Please review and comply with the Terms of Service of Harry Potter: Magic Awakened.
-The developer bears no responsibility for any adverse consequences resulting from the misuse of this application.
+- **Legal Disclaimer**: AutoHPMA is intended for educational and entertainment purposes only.
+Please carefully read and comply with *Harry Potter: Magic Awakened*'s terms of service.
+The developer is not responsible for any adverse consequences resulting from misuse of this application.

 <br>

 ## Contribution

 Feedback and contributions are welcome!
-If you have suggestions for improving AutoHPMA or wish to contribute, please feel free to open an issue or create a pull request on our GitHub page.
+If you have suggestions to improve AutoHPMA or want to contribute code, feel free to open an issue or submit a pull request on the GitHub page.

 <br>

 ## License

-This project is licensed under the [MIT License](https://github.com/FelixChristian011226/AutoHPMA/blob/master/LICENSE) - for details, please refer to the LICENSE file.
+This project is licensed under the [MIT License](https://github.com/FelixChristian011226/AutoHPMA/blob/master/LICENSE) - see the LICENSE file for details.